-The Trust maintains its accounting records, reports its financial position and purchases physical platinum and palladium bullion in U.S. dollars.
-As certain of the Trust's expenses are paid in Canadian dollars, an increase in the value of the Canadian dollar would increase the reported expenses of the Trust that are payable in Canadian dollars, which could result in the Trust being required to sell more physical platinum and palladium bullion to pay its expenses.
+The Trust maintains its accounting records, purchases gold and silver and reports its financial position and results in U.S. dollars.
+Because certain of the Trust's expenses are paid in Canadian dollars, an increase in the value of the Canadian dollar would increase the reported expenses of the Trust that are payable in Canadian dollars, which could result in the Trust being required to sell more physical gold and silver bullion to pay its expenses.
 Further, such appreciation could adversely affect the Trust's reported financial results, which may have an adverse effect on the trading price of the units.